daniellemadrid/daniellemadrid/README.md

 ## About Me

-- 👩‍💻 Software Developer at Thoughtworks, Tecnopuc, and Globo.
+- 👩‍💻 Software Developer at PUCRS Innovation Center
-- 👩‍🏫 Technical Lead at Agile Accelerator and Inclusive Accelerator.
+- 👩‍🏫 Technical Lead for Agile Accelerator and Inclusive Accelerator Programs, in collaboration with Thoughtworks, PUCRS, and Globo
 - 🎓 Studying Software Engineering at PUCRS.
-- 💼 Working with TypeScript, Java, and React.
+- 💼 Working with TypeScript and Java.
 - 📘 Using GitHub for college projects and self-study.

 ## Skills and Tools